taehoryu/arepo-tutorial/source/Session4.rst

 1. Overview
 ======================================================

-For each physics problem that you want to study using AREPO, we need to have several files in your stage directory where you run simulations.
+For each physics problem that you want to study using AREPO, you need to have several files in your stage directory where you run simulations.

 1. Initial condition file (``*.hdf5``): This file describes the initial state of the system that you are interested in
 2. Parameter file (``param.txt``): This file contains the values of parameters needed to simulate the system.
-3. Configuration file (``Config.sh``): This file contains necessary configurations, which will be used to compile the code.
+3. Configuration file (``Config.sh``): This file contains necessary configurations.
 4. Additional files: this files include those that are specific to the problems, such as a file contatining a pre-tabulated table for Helmholtz equation of state.

+``Config.sh`` is the only file you need to compile the code.
+To run the code, you need the initial condition file, parameter file, and additional files (if necessary).
+From now on, all the files (``*.hdf5``, ``param.txt``, ``Config.sh``) will be collectively denoted as ''initial condition files``.

 This session comprises of two sub-sessions.
 In the first sub-session (``1.
 Make initial condition files``), we will make all those initial condition files and in the second sub-session (``2.
 Compilation``), we will compile the code.